zwbx/openpi/examples/aloha_real/README.md

 ## Training on your own Aloha dataset

 OpenPI suppports training on data collected in the default aloha hdf5 format using the `scripts/aloha_hd5.py` conversion script.
 Once the dataset is converted, add a new `TrainConfig` to `src/openpi/training/configs.py` (see the `aloha_static_cups_open` example config) and replace repo id with the id assigned to your dataset during conversion.
 Before training on a new dataset, you must first compute the norm stats using `scripts/compute_norm_stats.py`.

+NOTE: When finetuning the pi0 base model on Aloha data it is recommended that you set `adapt_to_pi=True`.
+This maps the state and action spaces from the original aloha data to the state and action spaces of the aloha data used  to train the base model.